WCS19/SharePyCrud/docs/README.md

 SharePyCrud simplifies interaction with SharePoint for CRUD (Create, Read, Update, Delete) operations by providing an intuitive Python API.
 It's designed to handle common SharePoint tasks, such as:

 - Accessing files and folders in SharePoint document libraries.
-- Downloading, uploading, and deleting files.
+- Downloading files in SharePoint sites.
-- Managing Sharepoint lists and items (planned).
+- Creating folders and subfolders (planned).
-- Seamlessly integrating with SharePoint Online using modern authentication methods.
+- Updating and deleting files (planned).

 ---